pablomarin/H2OCluster-azure-template/README.md

 This template lets you select from DS_v2 VM types (<a href="https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage/" target="_blank">Premiun Storage SSD drives</a>) for CPU and I/O intensive workloads.

+<b>Important Notes </b>:<br>
+- OS Disk by default is small (approx 30GB), this means that you have around 16GB of free space to start with.
+This is the same for all VM sizes.
+It is recommended that you add a SSD data disk to the driver node (H2O-0) by following this instructions: https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-classic-attach-disk/
+- Pick a VM size that provides RAM of at least 4x the size of your dataset.
+This is the types of DS_v2 sizes: https://azure.microsoft.com/en-us/pricing/details/virtual-machines/

+### Base VM image - DSVM

 The Linux Data Science Virtual Machine is ideal to use as a base for H2O because it comes with a collection of tools pre-installed that are commonly used for doing data analytics and machine learning.
 The key software components included are:

 - Microsoft R Open